rongalea/assigment1/README.md

 ## Overview and Origin

 This case study is written about the Rich Data Company (RDC) - an emerging credit risk management provider.
-The company was founded in 2016 and founded by Ada Guan, Michael Coomer, Charles Guan and Gordon Campbell.
+The company was founded in 2016 by Ada Guan, Michael Coomer, Charles Guan and Gordon Campbell.

 * When was the company incorpo